-- i. to oversee Management in their efforts to establish and maintain internal control to provide reasonable assurance with regard to the reliability of financial reporting; and - ii. to oversee Management in their commitment to create a culture of honesty and ethical behaviour, including setting the proper tone and placing a strong emphasis on fraud prevention.
+- i. to oversee Management in their efforts to establish and maintain internal control to provide reasonable assurance with regard to the reliability of financial reporting; - ii. to oversee Management in their commitment to create a culture of honesty and ethical behaviour, including setting the proper tone and placing a strong emphasis on fraud prevention; and - iii. at least biennially, oversee Management's policies in respect to fraud and changes made to the Ethics Committee Charter.